Spotify Web Player (How to Use, Differences to Spotify Apps, Pros/Cons)

 What Spotify Apps are available?

-Basically, everywhere.
-You can download the app for Windows, Mac, Linux for your computers (please note that the Linux desktop app is not officially supported, but it is maintain by their development team, particularly because their own developers wanted to listen to Spotify on their Linux dev machines!).
+You can download the app for Windows, Mac, Linux for your computers (please note that the Linux desktop app is not officially supported, but it is maintained by their development team, particularly because their developers wanted to listen to Spotify on their Linux dev machines!).

 It works on Android and iOS for mobile devices.
 You can use it on smart home devices such as Alexa.